-Insightful Blogs on American Foreign Policy and on World Affairs-- Foreign Policy Passport,The Best Defense, Foreign Policy Association, International Affairs Forum, Project Syndicate, Long War Journal, At War (New York Times), Danger Room, World Affairs Journal, Center for a New American Security, Security Clearance (CNN), Foreign Policy Journal, Geopolitical Monitor (Canada), WorldViews (Washington Post)
+Insightful Blogs on American Foreign Policy and on World Affairs-- Foreign Policy Passport,The Best Defense, Defense One, International Affairs Forum, Project Syndicate, Long War Journal, At War (New York Times), Danger Room, World Affairs Journal, Center for a New American Security, Security Clearance (CNN), Foreign Policy Journal, Geopolitical Monitor (Canada), WorldViews (Washington Post)

 • American Academy of Diplomacy-- "Private, non-profit, non-partisan, elected society of men and women who have held positions of major responsibility in the formulation and implementation of American diplomacy."
 This distinguished group posts publications within its mission "to help enhance the quality of American diplomacy and to build greater public understanding of the critical role played by diplomacy in America's foreign policy process."